JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ![Structured layout with components](structured-layout.png){width=700}

-Creating components that encapsulate a particular functionality shortens source code and makes it easier to read and understand.
+Сomponents encapsulate a particular functionality.
+Using components shortens source code and makes it easier to read and understand.

-### Add the first component
+### Add component

 Create the main component for rendering into the `root` element, the `app`:

-1. Create a new file in the `src/main/kotlin` folder called `App.kt`.
+1. Create a new `App.kt` file in the `src/main/kotlin` folder.
 2. Inside this file, add the following snippet, and move the typesafe HTML from `Main.kt` inside the snippet:

    ```kotlin